 Where the special educational provision required to meet the child's needs cannot reasonably be provided from within the resources normally available, the school in consultation with parents, will consider requesting an EHC Plan assessment from the Local Authority.
-Very few children at SEND Support will require an LA SEND Support Plan.
-To inform this decision, the SENDCO will have close regard to the Local Authority's criteria for funding through an LA SEND Support Plan or for an EHC Plan.
+Very few children at SEND Support will require a SEND Support Plan.
+To inform this decision, the SENDCO will have close regard to the Local Authority's criteria for funding through

+Intervention Funding or an EHC Plan.
 This can be found on the Leicestershire Local Offer web site along with information on the EHC plan integrated assessment process.
 This will be shared in full with parents to ensure they are confident and clear about what the process and how they will be involved in it.